 Would I recommend a box of 1990 Pro Set Series II to a friend?
 If that friend was in the proper state of mind, then absolutely and without question.
 In fact, I am considering buying a few more.
 If my friend was jonesing for a big pull, however, then I’d tell him to look elsewhere.

 Of the variations that I got in my box, I enjoyed this one the most.
 All 1990 Pro Set cards have a small “TM” symbol near the Pro Set logo in the top border.
 This card is no different, although the TM is black and nearly invisible in this variation.
 The corrected version has a white “TM.”
-It’s kind of a dumb variation, but I like McMahon.
+It’s kind of a dumb variation and only avid Pro Set aficionados consider it a true variation, but I like McMahon.
 He was an interesting individual who did some great things in Chicago.
 This card shows him towards the end of his career with the Eagles, but you still get a cool image of his uniqueness with his eye shield and rather non-quarterback style face mask.